devservice-ora/projects/README.md

 ### 1. Train of Thought Synthesis (TOTS)
 This section includes projects associated with the TOTS learning model.

-* [Project www.totsllc.com](http://www.totsllc.com/) — Using the TOTS learning model as a conceptual framework, the website *totsllc.com* was developed from scratch in collaboration with AI in less than one day.
+* [Project www.totsllc.com (2026)](http://www.totsllc.com/) — Using the TOTS learning model as a conceptual framework, the website *totsllc.com* was developed from scratch in collaboration with AI in less than one day.
+* [Project GitHub (2026)](https://github.com/devservice-ora/AI/blob/main/My%20Professional%20Portfolio.md) — A compilation of professional portfolios, academic accomplishments, and experiences gathered over the years.

 ### 2. NASA CREST & Beacon Data Processing System (BPS)
 This section houses technical specifications, architectural designs, and team acknowledgments for the **Beacon Data Processing System (BPS)** developed in collaboration with NASA/CREST for satellite data processing.